President of Guyana: Oath of office

-Before entering into office, the a person who has been elected or re-elected President must take and sign the following oath of office, the wording of which is specified in the First Schedule to the constitution:
+Before entering into office, the person who has been elected or re-elected President must take and sign the following oath of office, the wording of which is specified in the First Schedule to the Constitution:

 "I (name) do hereby solemnly declare that I will bear true faith and allegiance to the People of Guyana that I will faithfully execute the office of President of the Co-operative Republic of Guyana without fear or favour, affection or ill-will and that in the execution of the functions of that office I will honour, uphold, and preserve the Constitution of the Co-operative Republic of Guyana."

-The phrase 'so help me God' is not specified in the constitution, but may be added at the end of the oath on the personal discretion of the President.
+The phrase 'so help me God' is not specified in the constitution, but may be added at the end of the oath on the personal discretion of the president.

 Absence and vacancy of the office

-Whenever the president is out of Guyana or is absent from Guyana by reason of illness the Prime Minister, or - if the Prime Minister is already out of Guyana at the same time - any other Minister designated by the president shall assume the office as Acting President until the President is able to resume office.
+Whenever the president is out of Guyana or is absent from Guyana by reason of illness the prime minister, or - if the prime minister is already out of Guyana at the same time - any other minister designated by the president shall assume the office as acting president until the president is able to resume office.

 The constitution also makes provision for a scenario where a president is too ill to transmit the above instructions.
-In the event this occurs, the temporary succession would proceed, however the person acting as president is prevented from dissolving the National Assembly without the advice of the Cabinet, and may not revoke Presidential appointments.
-The person acting as president will cease to do so when the substantive president informs them that he/she is well and able to resume office.
+In the event this occurs, the temporary succession would proceed; however, the person acting as president is prevented from dissolving the National Assembly without the advice of the Cabinet, and may not revoke presidential appointments.
+The person acting as president will cease to do so when the permanent president informs them that they are well and able to resume office.

-The office of President only becomes vacant in the following circumstances:
+The office of president only becomes vacant in the following circumstances: